-12.7.3.2 Static and Dynamic Latch-Up
+12.7.2.3 Static and Dynamic Latch-Up

 - LU: 3 complementary static tests are required on 10 parts to assess the latch-up performance.
-A supply overvoltage (applied to each power supply pin) and a current injection (applied to each input, output and configurable I/O pin) are performed on each sample.
-This test conforms to the EIA/JESD 78 IC latch-up standard.
-For more details, refer to the application note AN1181. - DLU: Electro-Static Discharges (one positive then one negative test) are applied to each pin of 3 samples when the micro is running to assess the latch-up performance in dynamic mode.
+A supply overvoltage (applied to each power supply pin), a current injection (applied to each input, output and configurable I/O pin) and a power supply switch sequence are performed on each sample.
+This test conforms to the EIA/ JESD 78 IC latch-up standard.
+For more details, refer to the AN1181 ST7 application note. - DLU: Electro-Static Discharges (one positive then one negative test) are applied to each pin of 3 samples when the micro is running to assess the latch-up performance in dynamic mode.
 Power supplies are set to the typical values, the oscillator is connected as near as possible to the pins of the micro and the component is put in reset mode.
-This test conforms to the IEC1000-4-2 and SAEJ1752/3 standards.
-For more details, refer to the application note AN1181.
+This test conforms to the IEC1000-4-2 and SAEJ1752/3 standards and is described in Figure 63.
+For more details, refer to the AN1181 ST7 application note.